towhidul-dev-ai/towhidul-dev-ai/README.md

 ---

 ## 👨💻 About Me

-I'm a passionate full-stack developer who enjoys building modern, high-performance web applications.
-I love working with **JavaScript**, **React**, and **Node.js**, and I'm always exploring new tools to improve my workflow.
+- 🔭 I’m currently working on **AI, Machine Learning, Web Development, and Software Engineering projects.**

-I’m currently learning **React, Next.JS, TypeScript, Tailwind CSS, and modern frontend development.
+- 🌱 I’m currently learning **React, Next.JS, TypeScript, Tailwind CSS, and modern frontend development.**

-I’m looking to collaborate on **open-source projects related to AI, Machine Learning, Web Development, and Software Engineering.
+- 👯 I’m looking to collaborate on **open-source projects related to AI, Machine Learning, Web Development, and Software Engineering.**

-I’m looking for help with **Frontend Development, Software Engineering, and open-source projects.
+- 🤝 I’m looking for help with **Frontend Development, Software Engineering, and open-source projects.**

-Ask me about **Frontend Development, React, JavaScript, TypeScript, AI, and Software Engineering.
+- 💬 Ask me about **Frontend Development, React, JavaScript, TypeScript, AI, and Software Engineering.**

-How to reach me **shahedtowhidulislam6@gmail.com Email me or connect with me on Social Media.
+- 📫 How to reach me **shahedtowhidulislam6@gmail.com Email me or connect with me on Social Media..**

-Fun fact I started my journey in Computer Science, and now I’m passionate about building things for the web.
+- ⚡ Fun fact **I started my journey in Computer Science and now I’m passionate about building things for the web.**

 ---